-Anabolic steroids produce their results primarily by mimicking the actions of the natural hormone testosterone.
+Anabolic steroids mimic the actions of the natural hormone testosterone.
 In muscle cells, they stimulate protein synthesis and promote cell growth.
 They also block cortisol from binding to muscle cell receptors, which slows muscle breakdown.
 Over time, the use of steroids reduces levels of a hormone known as allopregnanolone.
 Since allopregnanolone acts as a natural tranquilizer, lower levels in the body may lead to a more agitated baseline state, which can contribute to feelings of anxiety.

-Users who began taking the drugs to enhance their physical appearance may be especially distressed by some of the unwanted physical changes steroids can cause.
-In males, steroid use can lead to shrinking of the testicles and unnatural breast development, and women may experience facial hair growth.
-Users of both genders may experience baldness.
-Teen users may develop severe acne and the drugs may stunt their growth.
+Users who began taking anabolic drugs to enhance their physical appearance may be especially distressed by some of the unwanted physical changes steroids can cause.

 Steroid abuse can trap users in a cycle of increasing physical and emotional problems.
-If you are ready to recover from steroid abuse, please call our toll-free helpline now.
-Our counselors are available 24 hours a day to answer your questions about steroid abuse, addiction and treatment.
+If you are ready to recover from steroid abuse, call our toll-free helpline now.
+Our admissions coordinators are available 24 hours a day to answer your questions about steroid abuse and help you find treatment.

-We can also check your insurance coverage to help you understand all your options.
-Call 877-345-3357 today and begin your journey of recovery.
+We can also check your insurance coverage to help you understand your benefits.
+Call 877-345-3357 today to begin your journey of recovery.

 1 Zagaria, Mary Ann E. “Systemic Corticosteroid–Associated Psychiatric Adverse Effects.”
 U.S. Pharmacist.
 14 July 2016.